 This Bestsellers Set includes a cleanser, mask, lotion, serum, and moisturizer.
-All of these prepare the skin for the makeup and help the foundation to go on smoothly.
+All these prepare the skin for the makeup and help the foundation go on smoothly.

 If your makeup looks patchy, even with primer, it might be because the foundation and primer aren’t matched properly.

-To know if a foundation is silicone based or not, look at the first ingredients.
-Usually, water is the first ingredient as it give the foundation this liquid formula.
+To know if a foundation is silicone-based, look at the first ingredients.
+Usually, water is the first ingredient as it gives the foundation of this liquid formula.

 Here is an example of the L’Oreal Infallible 24H fresh wear foundation.
 Dimethicone is the second ingredient which means that this foundation is silicone based.